-Latest IPL 2017 Betting Tips Here:
+Latest IPL Betting Tips for 2019 To Be Updated Here:

 RPS overcame a slow start to win four of their eight games, while Kolkata Knight Riders have 10 points from their eight.
 Sunrisers Hyderabad, the defending champions, moved up to the third spot with nine after their game against the Royal Challengers Bangalore was rained off.